 Before Buying Temporary Car Insurance

 People are often confused by the coverage that different policies provide.
 You may not need temp coverage at all, depending on your circumstances.

-- You should also speak to the owner of the car you will be using, if it is not you, and have them ask their own insurance company if your use of their car is covered.
-You may not have to purchase any coverage if their policy will cover you.
+Another option is to speak to the owner of the car you'll be using.
+Have them ask their own insurer whether your use of their car is covered.
+You might not have to buy any coverage if this is the case.

 Does Your Personal Car Insurance Cover a Temporary Car?

-Non-owner liability policies are meant to cover specific circumstances and do have some exclusions on the definition of car that may be insured under the policy.
-Read more about Non-Owner liability insurance here.
+Non-owner liability policies are meant to cover certain circumstances.
+They have some exclusions on cars that can be insured on the policy.

-You can do a search online to find a good rate on a non-owner liability policy.
-Many of the main stream insurance companies do offer Non-Owned Liability policies, so it really is a good idea to start with your own insurance company.
-They may be able to save you some money by helping you make sure you are not doubling up on your coverage when you don't have to.
+Do a search online to find a good rate on a non-owner policy.
+Many insurers offer these policies, so again, it can be good to start with your own company.
+You may save some money by making sure you're not doubling up on your coverage when you don't have to.

 What's Covered by Temporary Car Insurance?